Call Us

 • Preoccupation with the control of body weight, body image and/or eating

-• Compulsion to exercise, even if tired or feeling ill
+• Compulsion to exercise, even if they're tired or feeling ill

 • Strict rules and rituals around food and/or exercise